chrisgibson17/django-battlenet-oauth2/README.md

 If you haven't set key/secret/redirect_uri, it will throw an Exception when you initialize the class, unless you override the default, see below.

-#### Overriding default values
+_ N.B. settings.BNET_KEY and settings.BNET_SECRET should be loaded from environment variables _

-These can be overridden in the constructor like so:
+Override default values like so:

 ```python
 bnet = BattleNet(